Ahmet Vefik Alp: Career

 In addition to Turkey and the Middle East, Alp worked in Switzerland and Japan.
-His projects included the Turkish Pavilion in Yamagata, Japan; the Mosque and Cultural Centre of Turkey, Tokyo; the Marina Park Residences, Istanbul; the Campus of the Gebze Institute of Technology near Istanbul; Historic Villas in Bosphorus, Istanbul; International Tourism Trade Centre, Istanbul; Office Structures & Shopping Malls in Anatolia, Hilton Hotel and Shopping Complex in Kayseri; Political Party headquarters, Ankara; Hotel and Mall, Istanbul; Residences and Mall, İstanbul and Izmir and Malatya City Hall, Turkey.
+His projects included the Turkish Pavilion in Yamagata, Japan; the Mosque and Cultural Centre of Turkey, Tokyo; the Marina Park Residences, Istanbul; the Campus of the Gebze Institute of Technology near Istanbul; Historic Villas in Bosporus, Istanbul; International Tourism Trade Centre, Istanbul; Office Structures & Shopping Malls in Anatolia, Hilton Hotel and Shopping Complex in Kayseri; Political Party headquarters, Ankara; Hotel and Mall, Istanbul; Residences and Mall, Istanbul and İzmir and Malatya City Hall, Turkey.

 Alp served as chief advisor to the Prime Minister of Turkey from 1999 to 2002.
 The Presidium of the International Academy of Architecture bestowed the distinguished title of Academician upon him in 2000.

 In 1994, 1999, 2004 and 2009, Alp ran unsuccessfully for the Metropolitan Mayor of Greater Istanbul.
 His proposals for the restoration of the disturbed ecology, history and urbanism of Istanbul received wide attention.
 Alp visited over 40 nations and spoke fluent English and French.
 At the time of his death, he led Alp Architects and Planners Ltd in Istanbul, headed the Istanbul Center of the International Academy of Architecture and conducted design studios at Yeditepe University, Turkey.

 Death

-He died on 10 January 2021 in İstanbul due to heart attack.
+He died on 10 January 2021 in Istanbul due to heart attack.